 Prayer Exploration Group

 Description: We want to grow deeper in our practice and understanding of prayer.
 We will study and put into practice various forms of prayer.
-We will utilize scripture, listen to the Spirit’s direction, reference certain books and use our own experiences to help guide us.
+We will utilize scripture, listen to the Spirit’s direction, reference certain books, and use our own experiences to help guide us.
 Once a month we will widen our circle and meet with the morning prayer group to pray for our church and each other.

-- Leaders: Angie Smith
+- Leader: Angie Smith

 - Time: Wednesdays from 6:30pm to 8:00pm